-A successful sale is the result of the broker/agent and client working well together.
+A successful sale is a result of the broker/agent and client working well together.

 Avoid unnecessary surprises and frustration by making sure you fully understand the legal commitments, fees, services, timelines, and responsibilities in advance.

-Knowing what to expect from a buyer can help you prepare in advance of their enquiries.
+Knowing what to expect from a buyer can help you prepare in advance for their enquiries.

 “Can I See the Accounts?”